Statements

 dump(err); // 5. dumps the last caught exit code (4)}

-Note, that similar to let
+Note that similar to the let

 clause can be discarded by specifying an underscore _